 Depave projects typically take about a year to plan, fund and implement, so we are now seeking sites for the 2015 summer-fall season.

-Your proposal does not have to be fully developed at this early stage, but does need to be submitted by August 31st.
+Your proposal does not have to be fully developed at this early stage, but does need to be submitted by the end of September.

 If you know of a place badly in need of more greenspace, and you have permission to depave from the property owner, please tell us about your vision for the space.